Cornelis de Groot, Ph.D.

-Cornelis (Kees) de Groot, is the editor of Secondary Math Exemplars 7-12 and has been an education consultant for more than 15 years.
-He is an associate professor of Mathematics Education, at the University of Rhode Island.
+Cornelis (Kees) de Groot, is one of Exemplars primary task creators and editors for the Secondary Math Exemplars.
+He has been an educational consultant for more than 25 years.
+Kees is a professor of Mathematics Education, at the University of Rhode Island.
 He earned his Ph.D. in Mathematics Education at New York University.

-Kees has been a speaker, workshop leader and presenter at numerous local, regional, statewide, national and international conferences, including: the National Council of Teachers of Mathematics, The School Science and Mathematics Association and the American Education Research Association.
-Kees has over 20 articles published in peer-reviewed journals.
+Kees has been a speaker, workshop leader, and presenter at numerous local, regional, statewide, national and international conferences, including: the National Council of Teachers of Mathematics, The School Science and Mathematics Association and the American Education Research Association.
+Kees has over 30 articles and chapters published in peer-reviewed journals.
 His research is closely associated with classroom practice.

 Kees has served on a number of task forces, committees and boards for regional, state and national organizations, as well as state education departments, including: the Association of Mathematics Teachers of New York State, Rhode Island Mathematics Teacher Association, Association of Mathematics Teachers of New England, the School Science and Mathematics Association, State Education Department of New York State and the Rhode Island Department of Education.

 Awards and Nominations

 - Presidential Award for Excellence in Mathematics and Science Teaching, 1994